edap/udk-creative-coding/README.md

 Description:
 Installation, get Familiar with your IDE, OF application structure, c++ basic operators.

-Make your first OF application, Make a login in the OF forum.
+Make your first OF application, create a login in the OF forum.

 Keywords: `mousex`, `ofDrawCircle`, `ofColor`, `ofDrawLine`, `ofPushStyle`

+Application: `first`, `animationSimple`

 ## Colors